HeardLibrary/digital-scholarship/script/python/authenticate.md

 - the generic resource URL: `statuses/user_timeline`
 - the extension for the specific JSON resource: `.json`

+Each resource type has its own generic resource URL that's shown at the top of its API reference page.

 **Code to retrieve Tweets from a user's timeline**

 ```Python